 Another reason why residents frequently drive to Ras Al Khaimah or Umm Al Quwain for alcohol is due to the fact that alcohol is cheaper there.
 The tax rate on alcohol in Dubai is quite high.
 So alcohol runs to infamous places like Barracuda or Al Hamra Cellars are a rite of passage for those living in Dubai.
 Plus it makes a nice day out!

 Dubai is one of the most expensive places in the world for alcohol.
 A beer will typically cost around 45-80 AED ($12-$22/£9-£16) in a bar and a wine is typically similar in price.
 It is also typically served as 125ml at this price.

 You should therefore be prepared to pay premium prices for your drinks in most bars and restaurants.
-Although you can often find happy hour offers, ladies nights and all-inclusive type wrist bands being readily available in some establishments and of course can be found quite a bit cheaper in a store.
+Although you can often find happy hour offers, ladies nights and all-inclusive brunches are readily available in many establishments.

 If you’re a woman in Dubai, then you’ll be happy to learn that a ladies night often includes free alcohol for women.
 Typically you are given tokens or vouchers to get up to 3 free drinks.
 These offers are most common in the week.

 Airport duty free alcohol purchases can also work out cheaper as import duties are not added, for more details about buying at the airport.
 Read below.